 Here’s another fact: I’m glad my name isn’t Elizabeth Ann, and not only because then my initials would be EAR.
 How awful would that be?
 Instead, I am MER, the French word for sea, which as a Pisces pleases me to no end.
 Nonetheless, I have always been haunted by my stolen name.
 By the idea that my life would have been very different had my mother not been forced to change my name last minute.
 Walking the landscape that change created has made me more aware of events, people, decisions, and stories whose occurrences are like Frost’s “two roads[,] diverged.”
 Once chosen, there can be no turning back.

 Except through stories.

-On my page, you’ll find original fiction and non-fiction stories, as well as personal essays about literature and education.
+On my blog, you’ll find original fiction and personal essays about literature, writing, and education.
 All of them are shaped by reflections on the question, What if?

 I hope you like them.